cyrus-and/gdb-dashboard/README.md

 method returning a dictionary in which the key is the attribute name and the value is another dictionary:

+ 1. `default` is the initial value for this attribute.

- 1. `name` is the name of the attribute of the Python object, defaults to the key value.
+ 2. `name` is the name of the attribute of the Python object, defaults to the key value.

- 2. `type` is the conversion callback which accepts the string value and produc in another type, or raise an exception.
+ 3. `type` is the conversion callback which accepts the string value and produce a value in another type, or raise an exception.
 This key defaults to the type `str`.

- 3. `check` is a control callback which accept the converted value and returns `True` if the value satisfies the constraint and `False` otherwise.
+ 4. `check` is a control callback which accept the converted value and returns `True` if the value satisfies the constraint and `False` otherwise.
 This key is optional, when omitted no check is performed.